nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_isa_assay.md

 ## Removing assays

-> :bulb: To remove, unregister, or delete an assay both study identifier and assay identifier are required to ensure the correct assay is chosen.

 - An assay can be unregistered from the investigation by using `arc a unregister`.
 - An assay folder structure can be deleted by using `arc a delete`.
 - To both, delete the assay folder structure and unregister it from the investigation `arc a remove` can be used.
+- Supply a study identifier and assay identifier to directly use these commands via command line, i.e.:
+  - `arc a unregister -s <study identifier> -a <assay identifier>`
+  - `arc a delete -s <study identifier> -a <assay identifier>`
+  - `arc a remove -s <study identifier> -a <assay identifier>`

+> :bulb: To remove, unregister, or delete an assay both study identifier and assay identifier are required to ensure the correct assay is chosen.

 ## Moving assays